MinnieAkuma199/Weather_Tracker/README.md

 ## Description

 - Users need to know what the weather will be like for the next 5 days.
 I created a weather app that once a user searches a city, a 5 day forecast is received.
-The app displays temperature, humidity, and wind speed.
+The app displays temperature, humidity, UV index and wind speed.

 - I utilized a 3rd party library called Bootstrap as well as jQuery to finish this app.
 I fetched OpenWeatherMap API to achieve the core functionality of this website.